fastapi/sqlmodel/docs/tutorial/select.md

 ## Review The Code

-Great, you're now being able to read the data from the database! 🎉
+Great, you're now able to read the data from the database! 🎉

 Let's review the code up to this point: